Explore Georgia Tours

 Natural Georgian Wine:

-Georgia's qvevri wines — unfiltered, naturally fermented — contain more antioxidants and fewer additives than commercial wines.
+Georgia's qvevri wines are unfiltered and naturally fermented, with more antioxidants and fewer additives than commercial wines.
 Moderate consumption is considered part of traditional Georgian wellness.
 Amber (orange) wines in particular are praised for their probiotic qualities and minimal processing.

 Mineral Waters: